grizzlysmit/GUI-Editors/README.md

 GUI::Editors
 ============

+## Introduction

-my GUI::Editors module for managing the users GUI Editor preferences in a variety of programs.
+A module for managing the users GUI Editor preferences in a variety of programs.